deGrootLab/KPerm/README.md

 pip install kperm
 ```

-You can now try our tutorial (tutorials/charge-scaling/charge-scaling.ipynb).
+You can now try our [tutorial on permeation cycles in a charge-scaled system](./tutorials/charge-scaling/charge-scaling.ipynb).